IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** it can gracefully inform the user and provide alternative resources.

 **Acceptance Criteria:**
-Given a user question,
+Given a low confidence score from RAG,
-When the RAG pipeline's confidence score for an answer falls below a predefined threshold, Then the chatbot responds with a message indicating it cannot confidently answer.
-And the response includes links to general HMSREG documentation or support contact information.
+When the chatbot generates a response,
+Then it returns the fallback message: "Jeg fant ikke et klart svar i dokumentasjonen for dette spørsmålet.
+Kan du utdype spørsmålet? ...".
+And it provides a link to general support/docs.

 **Prerequisites:** Story 2.3
-**Technical Notes:** Define a confidence threshold for RAG responses.
+**Technical Notes:** Use Pydantic AI validation or `fallback` method in Agent logic.

 ### Story 4.2: Develop User Feedback Mechanism (Thumbs Up/Down)